By Andrea Lebron - May 8, 2019

-It's quite understandable that different state and local governments should have different requirements for their emergency messaging systems.
+It's quite understandable that different state and local governments and federal agencies should have different requirements for their emergency messaging systems.
 However, when government safety officials evaluate emergency messaging solutions, there are five essential factors they should always consider.

 Emergency messaging systems play an important role in public safety, but they can do much more than warn citizens of impending dangers.
 With the right public emergency messaging system in place, state and local government safety officials can enhance emergency management, improve how information is shared with response agencies, and reach out to individuals most in need of help.